-Before deciding on buying GAP insurance, check with your car insurer or policy to see how much you’re covered in case of an accident.
+Before deciding on buying guaranteed asset protection, check with your car insurer or policy to see how much you’re covered in case of an accident.

-On certain occasions, it’s advised that you purchase GAP insurance if:
+On certain occasions, it’s advised that you purchase guaranteed asset protection if:

 Negative equity, often known as being "upside-down" on your car loan, refers to the situation in which you owe more on your auto loan than the value of your vehicle.

 Your car is considered “totalled” or total loss when it’s unrepairable or costs more to repair than it’s worth after a car accident.